imusshas/ASTROKNIGHT/README.md

 ### Level 3: Survive
 This level offers an exciting challenge in the form of a maze.
-It is implemented with the feature play and learn.
+It is implemented with the feature "play and learn".
 Children must navigate the maze and select the appropriate food items for an astronaut.

 ### Level 4: Solar System
 At this level, children learn about the solar system.
-They must carefully observe the orientation of the planets and place them in their correct positions.
-Additionally, they'll identify the largest and smallest planets in the solar system.
+They must carefully observe the orientation of the planets and place them in their corresponding correct positions.
+Additionally, they'll learn to identify the largest and smallest planets in the solar system.

 ## Conclusion

-Likewise the demos given here, **ASTROKNIGHT** is implemented with features like first learn and then play as well as learn with play. **ASTROKNIGHT** believes that if interest in astronomy can be created from childhood then more involvement is possible which is highly needed. **ASTROKNIGHT** covers today’s most demanding teaching skill which is interactive learning.
+Likewise the demos given here, **ASTROKNIGHT** is implemented with features like "first learn and then play" as well as "learning by playing". **ASTROKNIGHT** believes that if interest in astronomy can be created from childhood then more involvement is possible which is highly needed and expected as well. **ASTROKNIGHT** covers today’s most demanding teaching skill which is interactive learning.